-- 15 June sees Saturn at its closest to the Earth.
+- August is still good time to see Saturn.
 It’s low down in the south, but a small telescope will resolve the amazing rings.
 Check our the podcast page for a download on how to find it.

-- This year’s big meteor showers are the Perseids (12 August), Orionids (21 October) and the best of the lot the wonderful Geminids (13 December).
+- This year’s remaining big meteor showers are the Orionids (21 October) and the best of the lot the wonderful Geminids (13 December).

 - Plenty of astro events are listed on the calendar page and for night sky tours check out the podcast page – you are free to download.